 Thrift Savings Plan (TSP)

 The Thrift Savings Plan isn’t a secret.
-Any member of the Armed Forces (Army, Marine Corps, Navy, Air Force, Coast Guard) can participate.
-All members receive a brief and a chance to opt-in during basic recruit training.
+Any federal employee and member of the Armed Forces (Army, Marine Corps, Navy, Air Force, Coast Guard) can participate.
+All servicemembers receive a presentation and a chance to opt-in during basic recruit training.

 The most common reasons:

 - Saving money isn’t a priority

 Most Armed Service members are young and the military provides a consistent paycheck.
 They feel rich for the first time in their life!
 Why save money and invest for the future when you buy whatever you want?